Home General country informationSpain – General info

 1936

-During the Spanish Civil War (1936-39), the nation lists under General Franco received support from fascist Germany and Italy.
-After the Spanish Civil War, Franco takes power.
+During the Spanish Civil War (1936-39), the Nationlists under General Franco received support from fascist Germany and Italy.
+After the end of the Spanish Civil War, Franco takes power.

 1975

-Franco dies in 1975.
+Franco died in 1975.
 A constitutional monarchy is proclaimed.

 1978